adb8/drawing/README.md

-# drawing
+drawing website !!

-ctrl s to save
+press ctrl s to download

+you should add a settings bar (thickness, color, eraser)